 Business and sports share many similarities despite the different modalities through which they are experienced and achieved.
-In both business and sports, you have to commit to goals, work on a team, devote yourself to learning, and be results oriented.
-The parallels between both lanes are undeniable, and during this Trey Athletes’ Fireside Chat with Bob Bowlsby and Tray Thomson, we learned some key lessons that are directly applicable to starting a successful career in sports.
+In both business and sports, you have to commit to goals, work on a team, devote yourself to learning, and be results-oriented.
+The parallels between both lanes are undeniable, and during this Trey Athletes’ Fireside Chat with Bob Bowlsby and Tray Thompson, we learned some key lessons that are directly applicable to starting a successful career in sports.

 Bob and Tray were an incredible duo, sharing their insights and experiences regarding exceptional navigation of both sports and business.
 Bob is one of the most respected athletic administrators in the nation, and he currently serves as Commissioner of the Big 12 Conference.
 And Tray is the Community Relations Manager for the Dallas Mavericks’ esports venture, Mavs Gaming.
 Bob and Tray are both former college athletes who have used their journeys as athletes to propel their treks as professionals, integrating what they’ve absorbed from their time as competitors into their lives as sports management professionals.
 We’ve included three of the most salient lessons learned from the Fireside Chat below: